apiks/ZeroTsu/README.md

 	   OwnerID is the user ID of the person with Owner level BOT permissions.
 Optional

 3. Make a file called configsecrets.json in the folder config.json is in and set this up the following way.
-It's for verification and optional IF Website value above is empty or if it gives you an error:
+It's for Website/Verification.
+Skip it if not using that, or use it if you receive an error about it missing
 ```javascript
 {
   "RedditName": "redditAppName",